LegendaryPark/VIN-Decoder/README.md

 or

-You can also run the test in debug mode, please go to your debugging tool and run Python:PyTest launch.json file has already been created in .vscode folder
+You can also run the test in debug mode, please go to your debugging tool and run Python:PyTest. launch.json file has already been created in .vscode folder

 This is where you can test your Websocket!